anchetaWern/anchetawern.github.io/source/_posts/2014-01-08-getting-started-with-spbas.markdown

 ?>
 ```

 You may want to encode this specific part of the code using something like Ioncube so the implementation details are protected.
-The only downside is that the ioncube loader should also be installed anywhere where your app is going to run so its not really feasible in most cases.
+One final thing to note is that the ioncube loader should also be installed on the server where you plan to deploy.

-###Conclusion

-SPBAS is a nice way in which you can automate your business but it is by no means an alternative to an app store.

 ###Resources